- Academic Regulations

 Composition:

-c.
-A representative from Student Affairs appointed by the Vice President of Student Affairs.
+- A representative from Student Affairs appointed by the Vice President of Student Affairs.

-d.
-The Associate Provost or his/her designee as a non-voting member.
+- The Associate Provost or his/her designee as a non-voting member.

 A quorum of the committee consists of at least three voting members.

-The committee charge is three-fold:
+The board charge is two-fold:

-a.
 For student appeals:

 The appeal process could result in one of the following outcomes:

-• To overturn the instructor’s decision and remove any penalty imposed.
+- To overturn the instructor’s decision and remove any penalty imposed.

-• To sustain or amend the instructor’s findings and/or sanction.
+- To sustain or amend the instructor’s findings and/or sanction.

-• To suspend the student from the University for a period of time.
+- To suspend the student from the University for a period of time

-• To recommend expulsion of the student from the University to the Provost.
+- To recommend expulsion of the student from the University to the Provost.

-b.
 Triggered review for multiple violations:

 The committee may impose incremental sanctions as follows:

-• To require the student to complete university-approved education related to the violations.
+- To require the student to complete university-approved education related to the violations.

-• To suspend the student from the University for a period of time.
+- To suspend the student from the University for a period of time.

-• To recommend expulsion of the student from the University to the Provost
+- To recommend expulsion of the student from the University to the Provost

 Appeals of decisions of the Academic Integrity Board

-3. If an appeal is granted by the Provost, he or she has the right to make the following decisions based on the appeal hearing: 1) to accept and enforce the original sanction given to the accused student; 2) to make the original sanction more stringent; 3) to lower or lessen the original sanctions; 4) or order a new hearing for the accused.
+3. If an appeal is granted by the Provost, he or she has the right to make the following decisions based on the appeal hearing:

-The Provost shall notify the student and the Academic Integrity Board in writing of his or her final decision within five business days or receiving the student appeal request unless special circumstances make that impossible.
+The Provost shall notify the student and the Academic Integrity Board in writing of his or her final decision within five business days of receiving the student appeal request unless special circumstances make that impossible.

 Advanced Standing